Caring for your Tillandsia aka Tillys, Air Plant or Airplant

 Thoroughly wet your Tillandsia 2-3 times per week; more often in a hot, dry environment; less often in a cool, humid one.
 In conditions of extreme drying, and consequent moisture loss, Tillandsia cannot get replacement water from their roots like a terrestrial plant, or draw on internal reserves like a succulent.

 The Water you use is important.
 NEVER USED DISTILLED WATER!
 Softened Water is a NO NO for the salt content.
 Filtered water, tap water that has sat long enough for the chlorine to dissipate, bottled water or RO are all fine.
-Pond water, aquarium, or rain water are all preferred but tap water is better than no water.
+Pond Water and

 Outdoors you may never need to water Tillandsias hanging in a tree if you live in a temperate climate with some humidity.
 Indoors, the hotter and drier the air, the more you need to water.